 STEP 2: SUBMIT A COMPLETED BRF APPLICATION AND A COPY OF YOUR MOST RECENT FEDERAL INCOME TAX RECORD

 Although homeowners may submit the BRF application prior to their perc application being approved, they will not be instructed to proceed to Step 3 until the final design requirements for a septic system have been approved.
-With their BRF application, homeowners must submit a copy of the first page of their most recent federal income tax form 1040.
+With their BRF application, homeowners must submit a copy of the first two pages of their most recent federal income tax form 1040.
 Social Security numbers should be redacted.

 STEP 3: SELECT A BEST AVAILABLE TECHNOLOGY UNIT (BAT) FROM ONE OF THE EIGHT FIELD-TESTED UNITS LISTED BELOW: